All I Want for Christmas Is You: Europe

 In the United Kingdom, the song entered the UK Singles Chart at number 5 during the week of December 10, 1994.
 The following week, the song peaked at number 2, staying there for the final three weeks of December (held out of the coveted "Christmas No. 1" honor by East 17's "Stay Another Day").
 The song ended as the 12th best-selling single of 1994 in the UK.
 As of January 27, 2017, it had spent seventy-eight weeks on the UK Singles Chart.
 As of December 19, 2013, "All I Want for Christmas Is You" has sold one million copies in the UK.
-On December 30, 2022, the song was certified seven-times Platinum by the British Phonographic Industry for shipment of 4.2 million units (including streams) and remains Carey's best-selling single in the UK, and the highest-certified song of all time by a female in the country.
-In 2010, "All I Want for Christmas Is You" was named the No. 1 Christmas song of the decade in the United Kingdom.
+On December 26, 2025, the song was certified ten-times Platinum by the British Phonographic Industry for shipment of 6 million units (including streams), marking Carey's best-selling single in the UK and the highest-certified song by a female artist in the country.
+In 2010, it was named the number 1 Christmas song of the decade in the United Kingdom.
 The song peaked at number 2 in the United Kingdom for a second time in December 2017 and reached number 2 again in 2018 and 2019.
+By 2020, "All I Want for Christmas Is You" had sold 1.24 million copies in pure sales in the United Kingdom.
 It topped the UK Singles Chart for the first time ever on December 11, 2020, 26 years after its initial release.
-The song also set an Official Chart record, reaching number one in its seventieth week in the top 40; no other song in UK chart history has spent more weeks in the top 40 before reaching number one.
+The song also set an Official Chart record, reaching number 1 in its seventieth week in the Top 40; no other song in UK chart history has spent more weeks in the Top 40 before reaching number 1.
 As of 2021, "All I Want for Christmas is You" is Carey's most-streamed song in the United Kingdom, and as the most-streamed Christmas song in the UK with 248 million streams.
-As of 2022, "All I Want for Christmas is You" became the 21st most-streamed song of all time in the United Kingdom.
-The song returned to the number-one spot on December 9, 2022, spending a third week atop the UK Singles chart.
+As of 2022, "All I Want for Christmas is You" became the 21st most-streamed song in the United Kingdom and had sold over 4 million units, including 1.26 million pure sales.
+The song returned to the number 1 spot on December 9, 2022, spending a third week atop the UK Singles chart.
 As of 2024, "All I Want For Christmas is You" became the second most-streamed song by a female artist in the UK, only behind Tones and I's "Dance Monkey".
+The song peaked at number 3 in 2025.